OK, so you have decided that you would like to learn to fly and perhaps had a trial flight which has stimulated or reinforced your enthusiasm.

 A natural choice to fall into might be to go with the school where you did your trial flight.
 However, when you are about to embark on such a costly enterprise it must be prudent to investigate more closely to ensure the best choice for you – even if your trial flight was with us we would encourage you to look around!

 So here are some thoughts on a selection process:

 Unless going microlighting, the first rung on the flying ladder is the PPL or LAPL – see Courses

 In the UK, training for either licence and their associated ratings can be carried out by Approved Training Organisations or Declared Training Organisations.
-The principal difference is that ATOs may also train for commercial licences whereas DTOs do not.
+The principal difference is that some ATOs also train for commercial licences whereas DTOs do not.

 So, up to PPL level there is no difference in the training requirements (exactly the same exercises, exams, dual/solo flying and Skill Test).

 You will, however find a wide range of quality and flavour through both ATOs and DTOs, so the choice should be a personal one and warrants careful research.
-For instance, would you prefer a club type atmosphere mingling with other students and experienced pilots or prefer a more clinical environment where you just to turn up, have your lesson and go away again?
+For instance, would you prefer a club type atmosphere mingling with other students and experienced pilots or prefer a more clinical environment where you just turn up, have your lesson and go away again?

 4/ AIRFIELD TYPE